chusteven/website/README.md

 # Steven Chu Loves Bacon

 A simple web application built on top of Google's App Engine platform.
-The purpose of this project was to better understand how data on the Internet moves and behaves.
+The purpose of this project was to better understand how the Internet works in the context of web analytics.
 All the sections below come standard with this particular implementation of App Engine.
-In particular, this project is built with Flask, a lightweight Python framework for building web applications.
+Specifically, this project is built with Flask, a lightweight Python framework for building web applications.

 ## Python Flask Skeleton for Google App Engine